ibm-cloud-docs/account/account-upgrade.md

 # Upgrading your account
 {: #upgrading-account}

 Lite accounts make it easy to get started with {{site.data.keyword.Bluemix}} and try out services.
-When you are ready for more, you can upgrade your account to a Pay-As-You-Go or Subscription account to unlock the entire catalog of production-ready services.
+When you are ready for more, you can upgrade your account to a Pay-As-You-Go, or Subscription account to unlock the entire catalog of production-ready services.
 {: shortdesc}

 You can check your current account type by going to **Manage** > **Account** > **Account settings** in the {{site.data.keyword.Bluemix_notm}} console and looking in the Account Type section.